-To date, the hydrogeological characteristics of the Goliad sands at the Burke Hollow Project have not been determined.
-Required hydrogeological tests which are scheduled for 2015 will determine the hydraulic character of the sands and the confining beds separating the individual sand zones.
 Information regarding the water-bearing characteristics of the Goliad sands from aquifer tests of a City of Beeville and a City of Refugio supply well (O.C.
 Dale, et al., 1957) reported an average coefficient of permeability of about 100 gallons per day per square foot.
 This would be the equivalent coefficient of transmissivity of approximately 2,500 gallons per day per foot for a 25-foot thick sand.
 It is likely that the uranium bearing mineralized sand zones at the Burke Hollow Project will have similar hydraulic characteristics (Carothers et al., 2013).

 The surficial fault expression at Burke Hollow is also shown by Figure 7-2 and Figure 7-3.
 There are two northeast-southwest trending faults at the Burke Hollow property that are likely related to the formation of the uranium mineralization.
 These faults are also shown at a depth of approximately 3,500 feet below ground surface (bgs) based on commercial petroleum industry maps as well as unpublished petroleum company maps, and extend upward into the Goliad and Lissie formations.
-The northwesterly fault is a typical Gulf Coast normal fault, downthrown toward the coast, while the southeastern fault is an antithetic fault downthrown to the northwest, forming a large graben structure.
+The northwesterly fault is a typical Gulf Coast normal fault, downthrown to the northwest, while the southeastern fault is an antithetic fault downthrown to the northwest, forming a large graben structure.
 The presence of these faults is likely related to the increased mineralization at the site.
 The faulting has probably served as conduits for reducing waters and natural gas to migrate upward from deeper horizons, as well as altering the groundwater flow system in the uranium-bearing sands.

 Burke Hollow structural cross-sections (Figures 7-4, 7-5, and 7-6) are presented below in the Cross-Section Reference Map, Figure 7-3.
 Cross-section A - A' (Figure 7 - 4) depicts structure across the project lease boundaries.
-Uranium mineralization discovered to date at Burke Hollow Project is associated both with the graben structure as well as the large area on the upthrown (eastern) side of the fault.
+Uranium mineralization discovered to date at Burke Hollow Project is associated both with the graben structure as well as the large area on the upthrown (Eastern Area) side of the fault.
 Figure 7-3 illustrates the cross-sections' locations and orientations across the project area.